Darkness

 “darling, I'm a nightmare dressed like a daydream”

 The nightmare/daydream opposition, the speaker is darkness disguised as light, danger dressed as beauty.
-Uncle Jerry names this his favorite line in the work.
+Uncle Jerry names this his favourite line in the work.